simpleappcreator/simple-app/readme.md

 Same could be done to disable the default error handlers if you wish to implement your own.

+#### middlewarres

+Last page
+Sitemap generator
+catch404s
+    First, check if there's a viewfile that exists with the corresponding req.path

+catchErrors
+    failed-lookup

+#### routes

+All can be removed `app.removeDefaultMiddlewares()`

 ## Client-side (revisited)